-- ◆ Data in the swithable partition on the disk resource, or data in the data partition on the mirror disk resource/hybrid disk resource. - ◆ The value of a registry key synchronized by a registry synchronous resource
+- Data in the switchable partition on the disk resource, or data in the data partition on the mirror disk resource/hybrid disk resource. - ♦ The value of a registry key synchronized by a registry synchronous resource

-Application data should be divided into the data to be shared among servers and the data specific to the server, and these two types data should be saved separately.
+Application data should be divided into the data to be shared among servers and the data specific to the server, and these two types of data should be saved separately.

-Data type Example Where to store Data to be shared among servers User data, etc. On shared disk or mirror disks Data specific to a server Programs, configuration data On server's local disks
+Data type Example Where to store Data to be shared among servers Switching partition of the disk resource or data partition of the mirror disk resource/hybrid disk resource Data specific to a server Programs, configuration data On server's local disks